newsproutsmedia/node-project-starter/README.md

-# node-project-starter
+# Node/Express Project Starter
-Basic starter setup for NodeJS/Express project using Scss
+Basic starter setup for NodeJS/Express project using SCSS.

 ### Express Setup
 This starter exposes the index.html page in a public directory.
 No express endpoints have been set up yet.